Music

 Extra-Curricular

-Plenty of opportunity exists at Christ’s for extra-curricular music:
+Plenty of opportunity exists at Christ’s for extra-curricular music as follows:

 Music Centre